TiosneyStudio/Dimentionalz/README.md

 Please DON'T suggest changes in the spanish translation.

 The actual version is an PinDev(Pre In Development) release.
 May (or will) contain bugs and its very uncompleted.

+Use those files to suggest translations, i recommend usin the spanish translations as the base for your ones.